André Dupont-Sommer

 André Dupont-Sommer (23 December 1900, Marnes-la-Coquette – 14 May 1983, Paris) was a French semitologist.

 He specialized in the history of Judaism around the beginning of the Common Era, and especially the Dead Sea Scrolls.
 He was a graduate of the Sorbonne and he taught at various institutions in France including the Collége de France (1963–1971) where he held the chair of Hebrew and Aramaic.

 Dead Sea scrolls

 Dupont-Sommer became interested in the Dead Sea scrolls not long after they were discovered.
 His first article on them was published in 1949.
-Writing in French he soon published an overview of the scrolls, Aperçus préliminaires sur les manuscrits de la Mer Morte, which was translated into English in 1952.
+Writing in French he soon published an overview of the scrolls, Aperçus préliminaires sur les manuscrits de la Mer Morte, which was translated into English in 1952 as The Dead-Sea Scrolls: A Preliminary Survey by Margaret Rowley.
 He was a strong advocate of the Essene connection with the Dead Sea scrolls and in this work he argued for the Essene origin of Christianity.
 Although his ideas about Christianity were not taken up by the scholarly community, his writings contributed to a better understanding of the scrolls.